mozza3/Image_Filters/README.md

 # Image_Filters
-A script for appyling for filters on images
+A script for appyling four filters on images